kubernetes/enhancements/keps/sig-storage/4650-stateful-set-update-claim-template/README.md

 `volumeClaimSyncStrategy` is introduce to keep capability of current deployed workloads.
-StatefulSet currently accepts and uses existing PVCs that is not created by the controller, So the `volumeClaimTemplate` and PVC can differ even before this enhancement.
+StatefulSet currently accepts and uses existing PVCs that is not created by the controller, So the `volumeClaimTemplates` and PVC can differ even before this enhancement.
 Some users may choose to keep the PVCs of different replicas different.
 We should not block the Pod updates for them.

-If `volumeClaimSyncStrategy` is `Async`, we just ignore the PVCs that cannot be updated to be compatible with the new `volumeClaimTemplate`, as what we do currently.
+If `volumeClaimSyncStrategy` is `Async`, we just ignore the PVCs that cannot be updated to be compatible with the new `volumeClaimTemplates`, as what we do currently.
 Of course, we report this in the status of the StatefulSet.